 My freshman dorm was cinder block tower with narrow metal windows that you could barely crank open.
 There was a matching building across the street.
 Someone said they were designed to make sure students wouldn’t huck things, or themselves, out the window.
-Each double room had a little sink and two desks and two beds, often bunked to make more room and a of closet space covered by a plastic accordion style door.
+Each double room had a little sink and two desks and two beds, often bunked to make more room and a closet space covered by a plastic accordion style door.
 It was ugly and sad and I hated living there.
 It was also my freshman year of college which is fraught enough without being subjected to a living space that feels like a trap.

 I was pretty depressed that year, I would see worse depressions soon enough, but this was my first real taste of sustained minor depressive episodes.
 I didn’t like it but I also didn’t know how to fix it.
 I listened to sad music on my walkman as I trudged to class, and following the rules was what kept me going.
 It’s wired into my personality to do what I am supposed to do so not going to class was never an option.
 At night, when I felt like I was drowning I would watch scary movies.
 The scarier the better.
-I borrowed VHS tapes from the library and friends and I would curl up into a tiny ball in the ugly upholstered chair I found on a street corner and scare the shit out of myself.
+I borrowed VHS tapes from the library and I would curl up into a tiny ball in the ugly upholstered chair I found on a street corner and scare the shit out of myself.

 I’d developed this theory that the only emotion strong enough to override sadness was fear.
 And it worked.
 When I was scared I forgot to be sad for a little while and so bit by bit, movie by movie, I experienced, for whole hours, an emotion which was different than the dull sadness hanging over me like a heavy cloak.